ml-jku/bgnn/README.md

 Further, some general utility scripts, such as converting NumPy data to VTK and vice versa are provided in  [scripts](scripts).

+To visualize particle trajectories given by VTK files, [ParaView](https://www.paraview.org/) can be used.

 ## Comments on the Data Repository

 Availability:  [https://ml.jku.at/research/bgnn/download/](https://ml.jku.at/research/bgnn/download/)